 Introduction to the Performance Management Cycle

-Performance management is one of a supervisor's most important contributions to excellence at Berkeley.
-As a cycle that continues throughout the year, effective performance management aligns the efforts of supervisors and employees with department and campus objectives, promotes consistency in performance assessments, and motivates all employees to perform at their best.
+Performance management is one of a manager's/supervisor's most important contributions to excellence at Berkeley.
+As a cycle that continues throughout the year, effective performance management aligns the efforts of managers/supervisors and employees with department and campus objectives, promotes consistency in performance reviews, and motivates all employees to perform at their best.
 The process should be conducted with fairness and transparency.

-The campus administration, the supervisor, and the employee form a partnership that ensures performance planning, coaching, development, and assessment.
+The campus administration, the manager/supervisor, and the employee form a partnership that ensures performance planning, coaching, development, and assessment.

-- Faculty and staff supervisors are responsible for developing performance expectations with the participation of employees; communicating throughout the performance management cycle about employees’ objectives, performance, and development; recognizing successful performance and coaching for improved performance; and ensuring that employees have the tools, resources, and training and development needed to carry out their duties successfully.
+- Faculty and staff managers/supervisors are responsible for developing performance expectations with the participation of employees; communicating throughout the performance management cycle about employees’ objectives, performance, and development; recognizing successful performance and coaching for improved performance; and supporting employees to define the tools, resources, and training and development needed to carry out their duties successfully.

 We have provided an overview of the process, with useful tips, in the Performance Management Toolkit (PDF), also available in the Tools & Resources section.
-There you can also find a suggested rating scale to use for the performance assessment.
-It’s important for employees to know what is expected of them, how their performance will be measured, and what the rating terms mean.
+There you can also find a suggested rating scale to use for the performance review.
+It’s important for employees to know what is expected of them, how their performance will be assessed, and what the rating terms mean.